 You may find that only one of the two sticks is working.
 Removing and replacing one of the sticks is a possible remedy.

-If you find that the RAM sticks work but you still have problems with your computer freezing, there’s a good chance that you have a dead motherboard or a dead motherboard slot.
+If you find that the RAM sticks work but you still have problems with your computer freezing, there’s a good chance that you have a motherboard or a motherboard slot that no longer works.

 As we said above, you should not change your computer settings unless you have some experience.
 If all else fails, resetting your BIOS settings might be the best way to unfreeze your computer and keep it from freezing.